CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

 - The contents of the group start from the next row
 - A grand total row for the entire table is displayed at the very bottom.

-!!! note "Grand Total Row Rule"
-    If the table contains no data rows, the grand total row is not displayed.
-    As soon as at least one data row appears, the grand total row becomes visible.

 `Inline Editing`

 Inline editing is not available  for group headers in `aggregate` mode.